texfaq/texfaq.github.io/FAQ-pkfix.md

 there's still a modicum of hope: `pkfix-helper` examines the bitmap fonts in a document, compares them with the metric (`tfm`) fonts on your system and comes to a view of which font might be which.
-The program reports on ''poor'' matches, and there are options for confirming, or replacing, its guesses.
+The program reports on "poor" matches, and there are options for confirming, or replacing, its guesses.
 The technique (which sounds implausible) is successful enough to be worth a try.